30th June 2021

 Craft Commerce vs Shopify

-Why we develop ecommerce websites using Craft Commerce instead of Shopify.
+Why we develop ecommerce websites using Craft CMS and Craft Commerce instead of Shopify.

-Shopify is a subscription-based, fully hosted ecommerce platform that lets merchants quickly launch an ecommerce website using Shopify's out of the box storefront.
-Merchants can get up and running quickly and easily, without assistance, by using Shopify's library of purchasable themes and pre-installed templates.
-Still, if you are after customisation, you will require the aid of a Shopify developer.
+Shopify is a subscription-based, fully hosted ecommerce platform that lets online businesses quickly launch an ecommerce website using Shopify's out of the box storefront.
+Online shops can get up and running quickly and easily, without the assistance of a website designer or developer, by using Shopify's library of purchasable themes and pre-installed templates.

 Craft Commerce is an add-on to Craft CMS, an open-source, self-hosted content management system, which comes with a huge range of benefits of its own.
 Craft websites are built from scratch; there are no out-of-the-box templates or purchasable themes, so you will need to commission an agency with a digital team that has experience designing for and building with Craft.

-Of course, Shopify and Craft Commerce aren't the only platforms available to online merchants - Magento and WooCommerce, amongst others, are popular alternatives.
+Of course, Shopify and Craft Commerce aren't the only platforms available to ecommerce businesses - Magento and WooCommerce, amongst others, are popular alternatives.
 Which one is best for a client is dependent on the specific needs of the project and the long term growth strategy of the business.

-If you are unfamiliar with Craft CMS, you may want to check out our previous article on why we develop websites using Craft CMS instead of WordPress.
-Let's dive straight into the core benefits Craft Commerce has over Shopify if you are already familiar.
+If you are unfamiliar with Craft CMS, you may want to check out our other article on why we develop websites using Craft CMS instead of WordPress.
+If you are already familiar, let's dive straight into the core benefits Craft Commerce has over Shopify.

 1. Content-driven commerce

-Shopify is brilliant at what it does best - commerce.
+Shopify is brilliant at what it does best - commerce and as such is geared towards ecommerce content, such as products, orders, and customers.
 Its product catalogue, basket and checkout are honed to perfection, but where it really falls down is rich content.

 2. Customisation